 What is the admission price?

-$10 for adults, $8 for senior citizens and military service members, $7 for college students with ID, $4 for youth ages 6-18 – and FREE for children under the age of 5.
+$11 for adults, $9 for senior citizens and military service members, $8 for college students with ID, $5 for youth ages 6-18 – and FREE for children under the age of 5.
+Prices are subject to change, please confirm with attraction.

 Are there any discounts available?